lwgover/Dataprac_Decision_tree/README.md

 				8 Professional (JD/MD): 6.636363636363637: closer to there should be greater incentives for individual effort 7 Doctorate: 7.090909090909091: closer to there should be greater incentives for individual effort
 ```

+This implementation is currently too slow to run on large datasets like the full World Values Survey, but I plan to optimize it, and rewrite it as a multi-threaded `c` program.